-And, thanks to its advanced system processing capability (15,000 MIPS), Nureva audio focuses on people’s voices but leaves some ambient sounds, so remote participants feel like they’re right there in the room with the team.
+And, thanks to its advanced system processing capability, Nureva audio focuses on people’s voices but leaves some ambient sounds, so remote participants feel like they’re right there in the room with the team.
 That cuts frustrations and enables better collaboration and more productive meetings.

 Installation?
 Easy.
-You hang the system on the wall yourself in 30 minutes or less.
+You can hang the system on the wall in 30 minutes or less.

 Calibration and updates?
 They’re automatic.
 No hassles.
 No technician required.